-You remember your child’s first steps, his or her first day of kindergarten, and that fulfilling moment when she or he received a high school diploma.
-The transition to college might be a time of mixed emotions—for you and your child.
-Indiana Tech wants you to know that your child is not just a number at our university.
+You remember your child’s first steps, his or her first day of kindergarten and that fulfilling moment when she or he received a high school diploma.
+The transition to college might be a time of mixed emotions—for you and your student.
+Indiana Tech wants you to know that your student is not just a number at our university.

 Our faculty and staff know our students by name and are committed to helping them fulfill their aspirations and overcome any personal or academic challenges.
 Indiana Tech offers a welcoming community that will inspire growth and endless opportunities.

-Indiana Tech goes to great measures to make sure our campus is safe for your child and everyone else.
+Indiana Tech goes to great measures to make sure our campus is safe for your student and everyone else.
 Visit our campus safety page for more information on how we keep everyone safe.

-In the past five years, Indiana Tech has built four residence halls that have allowed us to keep up with the number of students who live on campus.
+In the past ten years, Indiana Tech has built several residence halls that have allowed us to keep up with the number of students who live on campus.
 The amenities in several of our residence halls are nicer than what some apartments in town offer their tenants.
-There are specific residence halls that are designated for freshmen and for upperclassmen, so make sure you learn more about our residence halls before having your son or daughter apply for housing.
+There are specific residence halls that are designated for freshmen and for upperclassmen, so make sure you learn more about our residence halls before having your child apply for housing.

-Our Student Support Services Office assists students who need academic help for any reason, no matter if it’s because of a learning disability or they just need some extra help with their studies.
+Our Office of Student Success assists students who need academic help for any reason, no matter if it’s because of a learning disability or they just need some extra help with their studies.

-It is a known fact that the “Freshman 15″ is alive and well on college campuses.
+It is a known fact that the “Freshman 15” is alive and well on college campuses.
 To combat this, Indiana Tech offers many ways for students to stay healthy – both physically and mentally – when they aren’t in class or studying.
-Visit our Wellness Center webpage for more information on how we keep our students healthy and happy.
+Visit our Fitness Center webpage for more information on how we keep our students healthy and happy.